JensBender/rental-price-prediction/README.md

 + **Exploratory data analysis**: Visualized property locations on an interactive map, generated a word cloud to extract insights from property agent descriptions, and examined descriptive statistics, distributions, and correlations.
 + **Data preprocessing**: Handled missing address data and engineered location-related features using the Google Maps API, extracted property features from agent descriptions and systematically evaluated multiple outlier handling methods.
 + **Model training**: Trained five machine learning models with baseline configurations, selected an XGBoost regression model with optimized hyperparameters, and achieved a test dataset performance with an RMSE of 995, a MAPE of 0.13, and an R² of 0.90.
 + **Model deployment**: Created a web application for serving the XGBoost model using the Flask framework.
-Containerized this application using Docker and successfully deployed the Docker container on the render.com platform.
+Containerized this application using Docker and successfully deployed the Docker container on render.com.

 ### Built With
 * [![Python][Python-badge]][Python-url]